 AUT is committed to the empowerment of Pacific communities through education.
 In this page, you will find information about AUT's comprehensive support services and networks, as well as a selection of inspiring stories from our Pacific students and alumni.

 AUT offers support for our diverse Pacific communities through the Student Hub.
-Whether you need cultural support, help with your studies, or just a new ID card, the friendly Student Hub Advisors will help you.
+Whatever you need: help with your studies or just a new ID card, the friendly Student Hub Advisors will help you.

 Here are useful links to provide support and a sense of community here at AUT:

 The Oceanian Leadership network is for all AUT students to be a part of.
 The Network offers academic support and mentorship, and also offers leadership opportunities and personal growth.